Lucius Caecilius Iucundus: Wax tablets

 Iucundus kept many private records of his business transactions on wax tablets, many of which were found in his house in 1875.
 The state of these documents has been described as "ruinous": many were charred beyond legibility by the eruption of Vesuvius.

 All of the documents are receipts.
-Of the 153 tablets discovered, two date from 15 and 27 CE, and so are likely the records of Iucundus' father Felix; sixteen are receipts for contracts between Iucundus and the city of Pompeii, and the remaining 137 are receipts from auctions on behalf of third parties.
+Of the 153 tablets discovered, two date from AD 15 and 27, and so are likely the records of Iucundus's father Felix; sixteen are receipts for contracts between Iucundus and the city of Pompeii, and the remaining 137 are receipts from auctions on behalf of third parties.
 Seventeen tablets record loans that Iucundus advanced to buyers of auction items.
 The tablets testify to the success of Iuncundus' business: all but three record transactions in excess of 1,000 sestertii (HS), while their median value is 4,500 HS and three record deals worth over 30,000 HS.
 A Roman legionary's annual pay during the same period was 225 denarii, or 900 HS.
-One receipt of 14 March 53 CE records the payment by Iucundus for a tax farming contract.
+One receipt of 14 March AD 53 records the payment by Iucundus for a tax farming contract.

-In addition to the transaction information, Iucundus' tablets record the names of vendors and witnesses to the arrangements.
+In addition to the transaction information, Iucundus's tablets record the names of vendors and witnesses to the arrangements.
 The lists of witnesses also give some insight into the social structure of Pompeii, since Iucundus had his witnesses sign in order of social status.
 The tablets include a reference to the freedman Marcus Venerius Secundio, whose tomb in the Porta Sarno necropolis was excavated in 2021.
 In total, the names of around 115 people (excluding those acting as witnesses) are known from the tablets, of which fourteen — all sellers in auctions — belong to women.

 The tablets themselves are mostly triptychs, which means that they have three wooden leaves tied together to make six pages.
 Wax was put on the inner four pages, and the receipt was written on these surfaces.
 The tablet was then closed and wrapped with a string, over which the witnesses placed their wax seals.
 This prevented the document itself from being altered, and there was a brief description of the receipt written on the outside for identification purposes.

 Inscription from a tablet

-The following is the translation of a 56 CE receipt for the proceeds of an auction sale.
+The following is the translation of an AD 56 receipt for the proceeds of an auction sale.

 In this inscription, Iucundus included the date and the list of witnesses, which were listed in descending order of social status.
 By examining several of his tablets, it is possible to determine the relative social standings of clients with whom Iucundus arranged numerous transactions.